 At Level 4, you will gain a broad perspective on dance education and dance studies.
 You will be introduced to educational concepts, which are fundamental throughout your studies, as well as gaining knowledge and understanding of dance history, analysis, music and dance studies.

 Together, the Level 4 modules provide essential knowledge on dance as a subject and how it interrelates with education.
 You will also reflect upon your own experiences as a dancer or teacher, and make links to fundamental principles essential for effective learning and teaching to take place

 - Dance Analysis

 - Plus one module option in each Semester

 - Perspectives on Music and Dance

-At Level 5 you will be able to extend your knowledge of philosophical, pedagogical and professional issues in dance teaching, as well as developing your research skills.
-At this level, you will be able to choose from a range of module options which are studied alongside four compulsory modules.
+At Level 5, you will be able to extend your knowledge of philosophical, pedagogical and professional issues in dance teaching, as well as developing your research skills.
+You will be able to choose from a range of module options, which are studied alongside four compulsory modules.

 BA (Hons) Dance Education

 - Plus three module options across Semesters 1 and 2

 - Dance in Higher Education